MichaelSebero/CoolRune/README.md

 .
 Antivirus software | ClamAV and Chkrootkit.

 .
-Inbuilt blocking of Advertisements, Trackers, Pornography and Unsafe Websites.
+Inbuilt blocking of advertisements, trackers, pornography and unsafe websites.

 .
 A custom version of LibreWolf that's more secure and lighter than Brave.